hart-seg-reg/amsaf/README.rst

 Features
 --------

-* Easy interface segmentation, registration, and parameter map tuning
+* Easy interface for segmentation, registration, and parameter map tuning
 * A passionate team of university researchers <3